tigh-latte/presentations/go-bdd/presentation.md

 <!-- stop -->

-## Scenario
+## Scenarios
 A collection of steps structured to test some functionality, or test case.
 Scenarios are given a description declaring what exactly they are testing.

 Think of a scenario as a `Test` function in your integration test suite, `func TestAccount_Create(t *testing.T)`.
-Like a test function, they are independent and can be executed concurrently.
+Like a test function, they are independent, do not rely on any other scenario to mutate state, and can be executed concurrently.

 <!-- stop -->